 Ethnobotany Education and Training Program Information

-Ethnobotany, the study of the human-plant physiological relationship, is typically only offered as an undergraduate major.
-Undergraduate students engage in field research and laboratory studies.
-Students looking to study ethnobotany at the graduate level might find some courses available as part of a degree program in a related field, such as botany or ecology.
+Ethnobotany is the study of the human-plant physiological relationship.
+It's typically only offered as an undergraduate major, and students engage in field research and laboratory studies as well as classes.
+Students who want to study ethnobotany at the graduate level might find some courses available as part of a degree program in a related field, such as botany or ecology.

+Though even bachelor's-level programs are extremely rare, interested students can earn a Bachelor of Science (B.S.) in Ethnobotany.
+Programs primarily focus on plant use and evolution throughout ancient and modern times.
 Students design and execute research projects, study analytical methods and interpret data.
 Students also look at ethnobotany from a scientific perspective, developing critical thinking and problem-solving skills.
-The goal of a bachelor's degree program in this field is to prepare students for entry-level employment, typically in research laboratories, or for graduate level education in a closely related field, such as botany.
+The goal of a bachelor's degree program in this field is to prepare students for entry-level employment, typically in research laboratories, or for graduate-level education in a closely related field.

 Applicants should have a high school diploma or the equivalent.
 Colleges and universities also take into consideration factors such as letters of recommendation, previous academic achievement and scores on standardized entrance exams, such as the ACT or SAT.
 Students may also consider developing a background in biology and chemistry.